e1miran/Now-Playing-Serato/docs/templatevariables.rst

      - Composer of the song
    * - coverurl
      - Relative location to fetch the cover.
 Note that this will only work when the webserver is active.
+   * - date
+     - Date of the media
+   * - deck
+     - deck # this track is playing on
    * - disc
      - Disc number
    * - disc_total